BlackstoneEngineering/connector-minecraft-demo/README.md

 Once you have both the embedded code running, turn on the minecraft server (run `minecraft.exe`), then run the python script.
 Now when you press a button on the board it should cause a piece of diamond ore to show up in front of your avatar in game.

+# Troubleshooting
+Common issues are as follows
+* subscribe404 - usually means your enpoint device is not turned on.
+Make sure to setup an endpoint and turn it on.
+Then make sure that the python script has that endpoints name and the accounts API key.
+Try restarting the device if all else fails.
+*

 # Liscense
 Apache 2.0